mattdesl/basho/README.md

 # basho

-Experiments with queryin & viewing ArtBlocks data from the blockchain.
+Experiments with querying & viewing ArtBlocks data from the blockchain.

 ## License